CMDJojo/petra-vitepress/content/Research Projects/index.md

   used in a healthcare setting, as well as who bears the responsibility for errors that occurs as a result from the use of artificial intelligence in healthcare.
-- The [**perspective methasynthesis**](Perspective%20metasynthesis) project aims to synthesize current qualitative research on the perspectives of clinicians and patiens on artificial intelligence in primary care settings.
+- The [**perspective methasynthesis**](Perspective%20metasynthesis) project aims to synthesize current qualitative research on the perspectives of clinicians and patients on artificial intelligence in primary care settings.